FR-DC/FRDC-ML/scripts/lidar-processing/README.md

 Step 7: follow the instructions at https://github.com/manaakiwhenua/pycrown to install pycrown.

-Step 8. use the PyCrown_example.ipynb notebook to perform PyCrown segmentation.
+Step 8. use the PyCrown_example.ipynb notebook to perform PyCrown segmentation (taken from PyCrown repository, with small modifications).